-Four plain-paper copies of the completed dissertation (unbound in four separate boxes) as well as the Dissertation Fee and Order Form and the Graduation Application must be submitted to the Office of Research Doctoral Programs by the March 1 or October 1 deadline.
-Appropriate dissertation and diploma fees must be paid at the time of submission.
+Four plain-paper copies of the completed dissertation (unbound in four separate boxes) as well as the Dissertation and Graduation Fees Form must be submitted to the Office of Research Doctoral Programs by the March 1 or October 1 deadline before the dissertation copies can be forwarded to the guidance committee.
+Appropriate dissertation and diploma fees must be paid before the dissertation copies can be forwarded to the guidance committee.